v97ug/simple-sinatra-activerecord-docker/README.md

 # Sinatra + MySQL with Docker Compose

 The simplest container Sinatra + MySQL with Docker Compose.
+Also Active Record is used.

 # Build & run